Building Safety Act summary

 The Building (Appointment of Persons, Industry Competence and Dutyholders) (England) Regulations impose a general competency requirement on any person carrying out any building or design work that they have the skills, knowledge, experience and behaviours necessary, or the organisational capability where the appointee is a company.
 Anyone appointing a Principal Designer or Principal Contractor or other person to carry out building or design work must take all reasonable steps to ensure that the appointee meets these competency requirements.
 Appointees are under a duty to inform the client in the event that they no longer satisfy a competency requirement

-The Bill anticipates a three-stage Gateway regime for the design and construction of and major refurbishments to all higher-risk buildings.
+The Act includes a three-stage Gateway regime for the design and construction of and major refurbishments to all higher-risk buildings.

-- Gateway 1 will form part of the current planning application process, and require Dutyholders to provide fire safety information about the proposed building or works.
-The requirements for Gateway 1 will commence on 1 August 2021.
+- Gateway 1 forms part of the current planning application process, and requires Dutyholders to provide fire safety information about the proposed building or works.

 Building Inspectors and Building Control

-In respect of other buildings, the Regulator will be able to set minimum performance standards for local authority building control bodies and registered building control approvers and will have powers to investigate non-compliance.
+In respect of other buildings, the Regulator is able to set minimum performance standards for local authority building control bodies and registered building control approvers and will have powers to investigate non-compliance.

 Principal Accountable Person